 The Dark Hold not corrupted Wanda, but it changes her character from a superhero to an evil witch, just like Agatha Harkness.
-Wanda was heartbroken and desperate to meet her boys, she did unthinkable things like manipulating reality, killing the guards of Kamar Taj, and killing all members(except Baron Mordo) of Illuminati.
+Wanda was heartbroken and desperate to meet her boys, she did unthinkable things like manipulating reality, killing the guards of Kamar Taj, and killing all members(except Baron Mordo) of the Illuminati.

-Much like the Dark Phoenix, Scarlet Witch embodies the heroine’s worst characteristics, which, when combined with her incredible omnipotence, is a concoction for disaster.
+Much like the Dark Phoenix, the Scarlet Witch embodies the heroine’s worst characteristics, which, when combined with her incredible omnipotence, is a concoction for disaster.
 Wanda’s mind-bending manipulations, telekinesis, and vast magical abilities are difficult to count on the best of days; now imagine the effects rage has on her power levels; enemies simply drop like flies!
 That makes her the most powerful and scary MCU villains.

 2. Thanos (Avengers Infinity War and Avengers Endgame)

 Taking out Hulk and Thor in the first scene of Avengers: Infinity War was impressive, but he was just getting started with each Infinity Stone giving him more power.
 When Thanos had all the Infinity Stones in his possession, he was the most powerful individual in the MCU and the strongest among all the MCU villains.